Best Business laptops 2026: 12 Compared (14 Sources)

 The ExpertBook P5 remains Wirecutter's top value pick and has seen independent confirmation of up to 20h 34m battery life in single-charge testing.
 It delivers a bright 2.5K 144Hz display (465 nits), the fastest laptop keyboard Laptop Mag has tested, and NIST SP 800-155 compliant commercial-grade BIOS with five years of ASUS security updates.
 The 3-year warranty with accidental damage protection, MIL-STD 810H certification, and dual SSD slots make it enterprise-ready at nearly half the price of premium ThinkPads.
 At $1,099-1,299, it is the sweet spot for organizations deploying quality hardware on a budget. [src4]

 Dell's XPS 14 comeback is the April 2026 story.
 Tom's Guide titled its review "Call it a comeback"; the DA14260 ditches the controversial 2024 design, restores physical function keys, and adds a stunning Tandem OLED option.
 The Core Ultra X7 358H with Variable Refresh Rate (1Hz idle) delivered 43h 3m in Hardware Canucks' web-browsing test and 16h 45m in NotebookCheck's standardized WLAN benchmark — a 55% improvement over the 2025 Dell 14 Premium.
 Real productivity use lands at 12-17h.
+The standout surprise per Tom's Hardware (April 22, 2026): the integrated Arc B390 iGPU posts 3DMark scores roughly 2x the Arc 140T and 25-40% above the discrete RTX 4050 in the prior XPS 14 generation — a meaningful shift for engineers and analysts whose fleets used to need a discrete-GPU SKU.
 Three Thunderbolt 4 ports with DisplayPort 2.1 and a starting price of $1,599 make it a genuine MacBook Pro 14 competitor.
-Tom's Hardware's main critique: the keyboard still has shallow travel, though the restored function row helps. [src3, src7]
+The keyboard still has shallow travel, though the restored function row helps. [src3, src7, src11]

 Released March 11, 2026, the MacBook Pro 14 M5 Pro delivers 30% faster CPU performance over M4 Pro, up to 24 hours of claimed battery life (21h 10m confirmed on the 16"), Thunderbolt 5, Wi-Fi 7 via the new N1 networking chip, and now starts with 1TB storage standard.
 The M5 Pro's 15/18-core CPU with Neural Accelerators in every GPU core offers up to 4x AI performance over M4 Pro.
 Storage is twice as fast as M4 Pro (up to 12 GB/s sequential).
 Memory bandwidth reaches 307 GB/s with up to 64GB unified memory.
 For organizations running macOS, creative professionals, or cross-platform workflows, it remains unmatched.
 Same chassis design as M4 Pro — a major redesign is expected with M6 in late 2026 / early 2027. [src5, src10]